What Jony Ive's Departure Means for Apple's Stock

 For Wedbush, Apple's loss isn't enough to warrant a change in their price target (which currently sits at $235 per share).
 And others at Evercore ISI and Nomura Instinet aren't too worried.

-“It’s not an overarching worry that’s going to significantly pressure the stock, but it definitely adds a little more risk into the story around innovation,” Ives said.
-“You can’t replace a Jony Ive —in my opinion, in the last 30 years, he’s a top 5 mind in the technology world, along with Jobs, Gates, Bezos and just a few others.”
+“It’s not an overarching worry that’s going to significantly pressure the stock, but it definitely adds a little more risk into the story around innovation," Ives said.
+"You can’t replace a Jony Ive—in my opinion, in the last 30 years, he’s a top 5 mind in the technology world, along with Jobs, Gates, Bezos and just a few others.”

 But for some, the executive's departure should "prompt much nostalgia" for investors, and perhaps lead them to question "Apple's ability to retain leading industrial design," as Nomura Instinet’s Jeffrey Kvaal wrote in a note.